 - Integrative Inquiry: To ask meaningful questions connecting personal experiences to academic study and co-curricular life; to synthesize multiple bodies of knowledge to address real-world problems and issues.

 - Application and Transfer: To adapt and apply skills, theories, and methods gained in one or more domains to new situations.

 - Reflection: To reflect upon changes in learning and outlook over time; to make personal, professional, and civic plans based on that self-reflection.

 DANTES - Discover | Aptitude | Nationality | Thoughtful | Engagement | Service

 Dante House, Geneseo’s first Living-Learning Community, is located in Wayne Hall.
-Students living in Dante House have an interest in global citizenship and service, or belong to the first year Edgar Fellows program (Geneseo’s Honors students), or they are first year international students, or any first year student interested in engaging in discussions about local and global issues.
-Residential Fellows from the Study Abroad, Mathematics, English, Languages & Literatures and Sociology departments hold dinners at Red Jacket dining hall with students in Dante hall to engage them in conversation and then plan a service project with the students in the spring semester.
+Students living in Dante House have an interest in global citizenship and service, belong to the first year Edgar Fellows program (Geneseo’s Honors students), and/or they are first-year international students.
+Residential Fellows engage students in conversations to deepen their course understanding and make connections to our global community.

 - Students living in Dante House will participate in at least one service activity.

 - Students living in Dante House will develop a new cultural perspective on global or local events.